 castLabs for IFE: Moving IFE to the Cloud

-Read all three of our ‘castLabs on IFE’ blogs by following the links to the right.
+Read all four of our ‘castLabs on IFE’ blogs by following the links to the right.

 Conventional in-seat IFE gives passengers a strict non-personalized selection of video content to enjoy, in return for a costly installation and extensive cabling throughout the aircraft.
 Before the content can be ready for distribution, it will have been through a complex preparation workflow of any number of intermediaries.

 As high-speed Internet connectivity in the skies becomes less expensive, capacity is boosted through new Ka and Ku band satellites, and the benefits of cloud-based services are recognized, disruption to the conventional IFE model is underway.
 Moving IFE to the cloud will simplify the video entertainment workflow.

 Cloud technology enables airlines to offer a much larger entertainment catalogue for passengers to choose from, particularly if airlines choose to use a content aggregator rather than license content directly.
 With onboard Internet, instead of content being pre-loaded to aircraft servers, titles can be streamed on-the-fly to passenger laptop, Android or iOS apps, a model referred to as ‘bring your own device’ or BYOD, as employed by airlines including XL Airways and Royal Brunei Airlines.

 Where traditional seat-screens would typically run locally installed software requiring manual updates, IFE apps on a user’s device connected to the cloud can also receive faster updates.

 Because airline supplied screens are not critical to the service, and minimal costs are involved in delivery, cloud-based IFE using the BYOD model is scalable, only limited by the connectivity capabilities on the flight.